 Grabbing an NBN 100 plan will set you back more, but if you live in a household that really gives its internet a workout, you’re better off going big from the start.
 Especially, if you’ve got a few people working from home.

-Dodo is currently running a deal where its NBN 100 plan is only $63.85/month for the first six months (it usually costs $85/month).
-If you need strong internet, it has one of the fastest typical evening speeds at 100Mbps.
+Dodo is currently running a deal where its NBN 100 plan is only $63.80 per month for the first six months, and then $85 per month thereafter.
+Dodo is reporting typical evening speeds of 100Mbps.

 Cheapest NBN 250 plans